datacenter/ACI/configuration-python/generic_code/README.md

 ====================

 All the codes are in object oriented style.

-They are functional codes and at the some time they are sample codes.
+Each of them does a small configuration -- to create a MO.
+For example, createTenant.py helps you to create a tenant.

 Programmer can simply write their customized script by inheriting the class createMo in “createMo.py”.

+#How to install:
+You need to have pip in your machine.
+Then, you simply do:
+<br>pip install apicPython
+After install, you can import apicPython from python.

 #How to use: